snl-dakota/dakota/docs/user/usingdakota/inputfile/responses.rst

 Gradient availability for these response functions may be described by:

--  ``no_gradients``: gradients will not be used.
+- :dakkw:`responses-no_gradients`: gradients will not be used.

--  ``numerical_gradients``: gradients are needed and will be approximated by finite differences.
+- :dakkw:`responses-numerical_gradients`: gradients are needed and will be approximated by finite differences.

--  ``analytic_gradients``: gradients are needed and will be supplied by the simulation code (without any finite differencing by Dakota).
+- :dakkw:`responses-analytic_gradients`: gradients are needed and will be supplied by the simulation code (without any finite differencing by Dakota).

--  ``mixed_gradients``: the simulation will supply some gradient components and Dakota will approximate the others by finite differences.
+- :dakkw:`responses-mixed_gradients`: the simulation will supply some gradient components and Dakota will approximate the others by finite differences.

-The gradient specification also links back to the iterative method used.
-Gradients commonly are needed when the iterative study involves gradient-based optimization, reliability analysis for uncertainty quantification, or local sensitivity analysis.
+The gradient specification relates to the method in use.
+Gradients are typically needed studies such as gradient-based optimization, reliability analysis for uncertainty quantification, or local sensitivity analysis.

 .. _`responses:overview:hessian`: